colynb/colyn.dev/src/blog/upcoming-changes-to-serverless-dotenv-plugin.md

 **Background**

-My first commit to the `serverless-dotenv-plugin` was back in Aug 7, 2017.
+My first commit to the `serverless-dotenv-plugin` was back on Aug 7, 2017.
 Going on 3 years.
-In that time, it's not really gone through any major changes.
+At that time, it's not really gone through any major changes.
 I created it to do some very basic environment variable management that I personally needed while working on a project for my employer.
 At that time, I had not had much experience doing serverless, particularly with AWS.
 One thing that I have gotten used to and in fact enjoyed was how other systems that I have been using up to this point, all had decent and intuitive environment variable management.
 The idea is simple: you create a file named `.env` and add any environment variables you need to that file in a straight key/value format.
 Not JSON, not YAML, just a list of key/value pairs.

 ```bash
 APP_SECRET=abc1234